-Most facilities that I have worked at, including corporations and being an independent contractor, have asked for proof of yoga teacher insurance and a CPR certification.
+Most facilities, including corporations and being an independent contractor, have asked for proof of yoga teacher insurance and a CPR certification.

-If your intentions are to become a yoga teacher, either part-time or full-time, then I’d recommend you complete your 200-hour degree.
+If your intentions are to become a yoga teacher, either part-time or full-time, then complete your 200-hour degree.
 Get out into the teaching field, take advantage of the opportunities that will give you hands-on experience, and go from there.
 Often times, experience trumps all forms of education.

 Think of each class as a learning tool but also a joy.
 It’s an honor to teach and share the practice of yoga, but it is important to never lose that connection to why you started practicing and teaching in the first place.